 Then the company launched a dedicate mobile app to make Facebook Gaming even more accessible.
 But what is Facebook Gaming?
 How does it work and should you care?
 We're covering what you need to know to help you find out.

 - Facebook Watch Party: How to group-watch videos

 - The New Facebook update: How to get it with dark mode on desktop

 What is Facebook's game streaming hub?

-Facebook said the hub is in an "experimental phase" and that it will continue to test new experiences, including: a feed where fans can explore relevant gaming content; improvements to recommendations; expanded gaming video inventory in more languages; and integration of an Instant Games tab on the mobile version of the gaming hub so people can toggle between watching and playing games.
+This section of Facebook includes a feed where fans can explore relevant gaming content; improvements to recommendations; expanded gaming video inventory in more languages and integration of an Instant Games tab on the mobile version of the gaming hub so people can toggle between watching and playing games.

-Here's how Facebook explained the new game streaming hub:
+Here's how Facebook explained the game streaming hub: